Clement Hodgkinson: Tributes

 Hodgkinsonia ovatiflora, commonly referred to as Hodgkinsonia or Golden ash was named after Clement Hodgkinson.
-The species is found from the Hastings River, NSW to Mackay, Qld.
+The species is found from the Hastings River, NSW to Mackay, Queensland.
 It grows in Subtropical, dry and littoral rainforest, and also open forest.

 In 1858, John Hardy named Olinda creek after Alice Olinda Hodgkinson, the daughter of Clement Hodgkinson.
 Subsequently the suburb of Olinda was named after the creek.